How to Help

 Finally, encourage them to reach out to the national hotlines for help and guidance.

 - Take care of yourself too.
 Make sure you seek support if you are feeling overwhelmed.

-While the responsibility for domestic violence or sexual assault lies with the perpetrators of these crimes, we all play a role in preventing violence and looking out for each other’s safety.
+While the responsibility for domestic and sexual violence lies with the perpetrators of these crimes, we all play a role in preventing violence and looking out for each other’s safety.
 Recognizing the signs of the behaviours that may signal domestic or sexual violence or circumstances that may lead to these crimes is a critical first step to taking action to prevent violence.
 Once you identify when to respond, you can then identify how to respond in a way that feels appropriate and comfortable.

 TIP: Follow your instincts.
 If a situation feels wrong to you, it probably is.
 One way to decide is to ask yourself, “If I don’t act, could the situation get worse?”
 IF YES, then you should evaluate the best way to intervene.